About

 As our flock grew, so did our customer base and the food on the farm I was growing for the chickens.
 Our farm became a full-blown regenerative farm, that was giving back to the land and back to our clients.
 It was an amazing feeling to be able to provide quality nutrient dense eggs that people kept coming back for more.
 Today, we are truly blessed with the continual growth of our regenerative farm and our customer base.

 MJ’s Chookie Farm free-ranges the entire flock, and they are meat fed.
 Every day they also get raw or cooked meat, cheese, raw kefir, a fruit/veg salad I grow on the property, and scraps from the kitchen and left over meals.
 During the winter they get organic cracked corn only during the coldest days, as it increases heat in the body and helps keep them warm.
 I also ferment oatmeal and kefir overnight to pull anti-nutrients in the fall/winter.
 Organic soy free chicken feed and oyster/eggshell is always available as a supplement.
 And then they get a big bowl of mash everyday as well.
-The mash ingredients are a secret recipe.
-But its fermented as well 🙂
+The mash ingredients are a secret recipe, but its fermented as well 🙂

 American Spirit Yoga